qiita-spots/qiita/qiita_pet/support_files/doc/source/glossary.rst

 **Lan, Y., Rosen, G., and Hershberg, R. (2016).
 Marker genes that are less conserved in their sequences are useful for predicting genome-wide similarity levels between closely related prokaryotic strains.
 Microbiome, 4(1).***
 **T. (2013, December 09).
 How to sequence the human genome - Mark J. Kiel.
 Retrieved from https://www.youtube.com/watch?v=MvuYATh7Y74**
 **Sanschagrin, S. and Yergeau, E. (2014).
 Next-generation Sequencing of 16S Ribosomal RNA Gene Amplicons.
 Journal of Visualized Experiments, (90).**

+* **Mass Spectrometry**
+ * Mass spectrometry is a technique that ionizes atoms or molecules in a sample and measures their mass to charge ratios and relative abundances.
+The goal of mass spectrometry is to identify atoms or molecules by their masses.
+Microbiome researchers use mass spectrometry to identify the biochemical/metabolic exchange of microbes and their host environments.
+ * see also: HMP

+**Isotopes and mass spectrometry (article). (n.d.).
+Retrieved from https://www.khanacademy.org/science/chemistry/atomic-structure-and-properties/mass-spectrometry/a/isotopes-and-mass-spectrometry**

 * **Metadata**
  * Metadata is data that provides information about multiple forms of data at once; for example, a clinical survey with a person’s personal information, their fecal sample raw sequences, and their psychological test scores are all linked as metadata for that one participant’s profile in a study.
 Gathering and organizing metadata is a fundamental step to data analysis because it allows for multivariable comparisons like how might one’s number of pets affect their gut microbiome?.